I often get asked about the money tools and money apps that I use. Like what credit cards I recommend, or budgeting software, or how I invest.

 So if you have a business where you buy online ads, definitely get this one.
 If not, it is still a really good business card, but the Chase Business Unlimited would probably be a better bet.

-(Learn more about the Chase Ink Business Preferred here)
+Learn more about the Ink Business Preferred® Credit Card here

 The Financial Tracking tools we use

-This is by far my favorite way to track investments and easily track net worth.
+This is by far my favorite way to track investments and easily track our AUM (aka net worth).
 These guys have been around a long time and have built such a great tool to:

 - See a snapshot of your finances in one place